Newtown High School of the Performing Arts

 The Film Production Company

-The Film Production Company will work as a team to plan, film and edit short film/s during the year.
 Themes and genres will be chosen depending on student and teacher interests as well as level of expertise.
 Students will work towards various film festivals throughout the year and screening of their work will be during Performance Seasons at school.

 Selection criteria for the Film Production Company

-Students are required to produce a short film (1-2 mins) that demonstrates their interest and skill in various aspects of film production.
+Students are required to produce a short film (30 seconds) that demonstrates their interest and skill in various aspects of film production.

 Technical Company

-Technical Company, under the direction of the Technical Director Mr Benjamin Turner, organises the production aspects for all school events throughout the year.
+Technical Company, under the direction of the Technical Director Mr Benjamin Turner, organises the

 The Company is open to students from Years 8 to 12.
-Interested students can apply on Monday 13 February at 3.30 - 5:15pm in the Studio Theatre.
+Interested students can apply on Monday 19 February 2024 at 3.30 - 5:15pm in the Studio Theatre.

 Selection criteria for Technical Company